pali-english/pali-english.github.io/README.md

 A disciple of the fully awakened Buddha
 delights in the ending of craving.

+    Api dibbesu kāmesu,
+        Api: even
+        dibbesu: divine, celestial
+        kāmesu: pleasures, desires

+    ratiṁ so nādhigacchati;
+        ratiṁ: delight, joy
+        so: he, that person
+        nādhigacchati: does not attain, does not reach

+    Taṇhakkhayarato hoti,
+        Taṇhakkhayarato: delights in the ending of craving
+        hoti: is, becomes

+    sammāsambuddhasāvako.
+        sammāsambuddhasāvako: disciple of the fully awakened Buddha

 Bahuṁ ve saraṇaṁ yanti,
 pabbatāni vanāni ca;
 Ārāmarukkhacetyāni,